 Project Managers.
 The Court’s project manager is: [xxxxx] at [phone] or [email].
 The Court may change its project manager at any time upon notice to Contractor without need for an amendment to this Agreement.
 Contractor’s project manager is: [xxxxx] at [phone] or [email].
 Subject to written approval by the Court, Contractor may change its project manager without need for an amendment to this Agreement.

 Service Warranties.
 Contractor warrants that: (i) the Services will be rendered with promptness and diligence and will be executed in a workmanlike manner, in accordance with the practices and professional standards used in well-managed operations performing services similar to the Services; and (ii) Contractor will perform the Services in the most cost-effective manner consistent with the required level of quality and performance.
 Contractor warrants that each Deliverable will conform to and perform in accordance with the requirements of this Agreement and all applicable specifications and documentation.
-For each such Deliverable, the foregoing warranty shall commence for such Deliverable upon the Court’s acceptance of such Deliverable, and shall continue for a period of one (1) year following acceptance.
+For each such Deliverable, the foregoing warranty shall commence for such Deliverable upon the Court’s acceptance of such Deliverable and shall continue for a period of one (1) year following acceptance.
 In the event any Deliverable does not to conform to the foregoing warranty, Contractor shall promptly correct all nonconformities to the satisfaction of the Court.

 Resources.
 Contractor is responsible for providing any and all facilities, materials and resources (including personnel, equipment and software) necessary and appropriate for performance of the Services and to meet Contractor's obligations under this Agreement.